 It's always helpful to see how fellow designers tackle challenges.
 There's something genuinely comforting in realising that we're not alone in the struggles we face.
 By sharing insights from this logo package questionnaire, my hope is that you feel a bit less isolated in the frustrations you encounter and that you can use these insights to tweak and improve your process.

-Big thanks to the logo designers who took the time to share the ins and outs of their process.
-Your input means a lot – thank you!
+A big thank you to the logo designers who took the time to share the ins and outs of their process :).